material-components/material-components-web/packages/mdc-chips/chip-set/README.md

 `handleChipInteraction(event: ChipInteractionEvent): void` | Handles the chip interaction event.
 `handleChipNavigation(event: ChipNavigationEvent): void` | Handles the chip navigation event.
 `getSelectedChipIndexes(): ReadonlySet<number>` | Returns the unique selected indexes of the chips (if any).
-`setChipSelected(index: number, action: MDCChipSetEvents, isSelected: boolean): void` | Sets the selected state of the chip at the given index and action.
+`setChipSelected(index: number, action: MDCChipActionType, isSelected: boolean): void` | Sets the selected state of the chip at the given index and action.
-`isChipSelected(index: number, action: MDCChipSetEvents): boolean` | Returns the selected state of the chip at the given index and action.
+`isChipSelected(index: number, action: MDCChipActionType): boolean` | Returns the selected state of the chip at the given index and action.
 `removeChip(index: number): void` | Removes the chip at the given index.
 `addChip(index: number): void` | Animates the addition of the chip at the given index.